-A key focus on start-up valuations is understanding the business story.
+A key focus for start-up valuations is understanding the business story.
+The narrative.
 What is the potential total market value for the industry and what percentage of the market can the business realistically expect to achieve?
-How long will it take to become profitable?
+How long will it take to become stable and profitable?
 What is the growth curve?

 Often start-up valuations are required to raise capital and so the question is more about what price can we expect an investor to buy in at.
 Price is a function of supply and demand, mood, momentum, and appetite in the market.
-Key start-up valuation issues become what price have shareholders invested at before, what is the appetite for investment, are there comparable investments.
+Key start-up valuation issues become what price have shareholders invested at before, what is the appetite for investment, are there comparable investments?
+Importantly how the price and equity interest demanded now can potentially impact the ability to raise capital in the future.
+The valuation may change as funding level changes : pre-seed, seed and Series A.

-Start-ups valuation engagements have included the valuation and financial modeling for a start-up Airbnb style company related to the commercial property market; valuation required for capital raising and the valuation and pricing advice in relation to a health product startup with the products manufactured under license and distribution primarily in Asia.
+- Valuation and pricing advice in relation to a health product start-up with the products manufactured under license and distribution primarily in Asia.

 - Valuation of a technology company providing a marketplace for auto services including retail and fleet servicing; valuation required for the ATO in relation to undertaking a buy-back of Employee Share Scheme Shares and to issue new shares.